zenml-io/zenml/README.md

 ### Deploy workloads easily on your production infrastructure

 The framework is a gentle entry point for practitioners to build complex ML pipelines with little knowledge required of the underlying infrastructure complexity.
-You can run ZenML pipelines on AWS, GCP, Azure, Airflow, Kubeflow and even on Kubernetes without having to change any code or know underlying internals.
+ZenML pipelines can be run on AWS, GCP, Azure, Airflow, Kubeflow and even on Kubernetes without having to change any code or know underlying internals.

 ```python
 from zenml.config import ResourceSettings, DockerSettings